Donor Sperm

 How many vials should I purchase?

 The number of vials to purchase depends on various factors, including the desired number of children, the chosen method of assisted reproduction, and potential future family planning.
-It is generally recommended to consider purchasing an adequate supply, considering the success rates of the chosen pr
+It is generally recommended to consider purchasing an adequate supply, considering the success rates of the chosen procedure and the potential need for additional attempts.
+Also, limited future inventory can be an issue, especially if hoping for a donor-matched future sibling

-How are anonymous donors screened?
+How are anonymous sperm donors screened?

-What should I look out for medically in the donor selection process?
+What should i look out for medically in the donor selection process?

 Certified sperm banks